SheetJS/sheetjs/README.md

 ## Interface

-`XLSX` is the exposed variable in the browser and the exported nodejs variable
+`XLSX` is the exposed variable in the browser and the exported node variable

 `XLSX.version` is the version of the library (added by the build script).